 Credit notes money leaving cash.
 In this case, there’s no money being paid out.

-At the same time you make this entry, you’d make another in the accounts receivable (money clients owe you) ledger account:
+At the same time you make this entry, you’d make another in the accounts receivable (aka money clients owe you) ledger account:

 Accounts Receivable Journal

-The money is being removed from accounts receivable—your client doesn’t owe you $600 any more, it’s being put in cash—so it’s listed as a credit.
+The money is being removed from accounts receivable—your client doesn’t owe you $600 anymore—so it’s listed as a credit (written in parentheses).
+Here, the credit amount and debit amount are the exact same.

 Closing accounting entries